kfernandes29/Linux-Sever-Project/README.md

 * Select Add Another

-* From the dropdown, select Custom TCP and enter 2200
+* From the dropdown, select Custom TCP and enter 2200 for our new SSH port

+* From the dropdown, select Custom TCP and enter 123 for our NTP port

-* Save
+* Save the changes

 * SSH into your newly created and configured `grader` user on port 2200: